celojevic/FishNet-WebGL-WSS-SSL-Example/README.md

 # FishNet WebGL WSS Example Project
  An example project for connecting to a linux FN server from a WebGL client using WSS/SSL.

- For an in-depth guide and project usage see the GUIDE.PDF included in this repository.
+ For an in-depth guide and project usage see the latest GUIDE_2023.03.05.PDF included in this repository.